World Bodybuilding Federation: Creation

 In 1990, as part of an effort to diversify beyond his flagship professional wrestling business, the World Wrestling Federation (WWF), Vince McMahon's Titan Sports began to make investments in the sport of bodybuilding.
+Several WWF performers of the era—including Jimmy Snuka and The Ultimate Warrior—had a background in bodybuilding.
+During the Royal Rumble pay-per-view (PPV) in 1989, The Ultimate Warrior competed in a "Super Posedown" against Rick Rude, which was judged by the audience.
+After inevitably losing every round to Warrior, Rude attacked him with a metal exercise bar—setting up a feud that would culminate with him defeating Warrior at WrestleMania V for the WWF Intercontinental Heavyweight Championship.

 Titan hired bodybuilder Tom Platz to oversee a new magazine known as Bodybuilding Lifestyles, and McMahon invested in a new line of bodybuilding supplements known as ICOPRO (Integrated Conditioning Program).
 While rumors emerged that McMahon was also planning to establish a competitor to the long-established International Federation of BodyBuilding (IFBB), the WWF initially denied the reports.
-Several WWF performers of the era, including Jimmy Snuka and The Ultimate Warrior, had a background in bodybuilding.

 Bodybuilding Lifestyles purchased a booth at the IFBB's Mr. Olympia competition on September 15, 1990, in Chicago, where Platz and McMahon made appearances and signed autographs.

 During the closing ceremonies, Platz took to the stage to represent the magazine as one of the event's sponsors.
 Unbeknownst to those in attendance, Platz used that platform to announce that Titan Sports would be forming the World Bodybuilding Federation as a direct competitor to the IFBB, and proclaimed that they planned to "kick the IFBB's ass".
 A group of models with Bodybuilding Lifestyles sashes entered the auditorium to distribute a WBF pamphlet to the stunned audience, while contract offers were slipped under the doors of the competitors' hotel rooms.